 Lhosar

 Lhosar is a festival celebrated by the Tibetan and Sherpa communities in Nepal to mark the Tibetan New Year.
-The festival falls in the month of February, and it is one of the most significant festivals in the Tibetan calendar.
+The festival falls in the month of February.
+It is one of the most significant festivals in the Tibetan calendar.

 During the festival, people dress up in their traditional clothes and gather with their families and friends to celebrate.
-The festival is marked by feasting, dancing, and singing, and it is a time for people to express their gratitude and hopes for the new year.
+The festival is marked by feasting, dancing, and singing.
+It is a time for people to express their gratitude and hopes for the new year.

-One of the most important aspects of the Lhosar festival is the creation of sand mandalas, intricate designs made with colored sand, which are believed to represent the universe.
+One of the most important aspects of the Lhosar festival is the creation of sand mandalas.
+These are intricate designs made with colored sand.
+They are believed to represent the universe.
 Monks spend days creating these mandalas, which are then destroyed in a ceremony symbolizing the impermanence of all things.

-Another essential feature of the Lhosar festival is the traditional dance called Gumpa dance, which is performed in monasteries and other public places.
+Another essential feature of the Lhosar festival is the traditional dance called Gumpa dance.
+It is performed in monasteries and other public places.
 The dance involves performers wearing elaborate costumes and masks, representing different deities and demons.

-The festival is also marked by the preparation and sharing of traditional food, such as Guthuk, a soup made with barley and vegetables, and Khapse, a type of fried pastry.
+The festival is also marked by the preparation and sharing of traditional food.
+For example, Guthuk is a soup made with barley and vegetables.
+Khapse is a type of fried pastry.

 These are the main three festivals celebrated in Swayambhu.